simplesamlphp/simplesamlphp-module-webauthn/UPGRADE.md

 minimum_certification_level = "0" means the authenticator model is not important and corresponds to request_tokenmodel = false.
 Every other setting will trigger behaviour matching the previous request_tokenmodel = true.

+## Upgrade from 2.1.x to 2.2.x

+There are minor schema changes.
+The following two columns MUST be added before
+upgrading:

+ALTER TABLE credentials ADD COLUMN lastUsedTime TIMESTAMP DEFAULT NULL ON UPDATE CURRENT_TIMESTAMP() AFTER `attLevel`;
+ALTER TABLE credentials ADD COLUMN lastUsedIp VARCHAR(64) DEFAULT NULL AFTER `lastUsedTime`;

+For consistency with new deployments, the following changes SHOULD be executed to align table definitions to new deployments.
+The module will not break if the old definition remains in place, but you may encounter issue #76 then.

+When using MySQL or MariaDB:

+ALTER TABLE credentials MODIFY COLUMN credentialId varchar(1024) CHARACTER SET 'binary' NOT NULL;